 The performance fee will be calculated and accrued daily.
 Crystallisation will be performed once every year on the last Valuation Day of each financial year in the respective share classes as described below.
-The performance fee is paid out yearly.
+The Performance fee will also crystallise, in due proportions, on any Valuation Day for which the Sub-Fund experience net redemptions i.e. if the redemptions exceed the value of the subscriptions.
+In this case, the performance fee will only crystallise for the sum of the net redemptions.